On the asymptotic dimension of the curve complex: Train tracks

 \item $\sigma\scm\tau$ is a split or central split along a large branch $b$ and $\tau'$ contains $b$ and all its adjacent branches.
 Then $\sigma'\scm\tau'$ is a single move on the same branch $b$.

-\item $\sigma\scm\tau$ is a split along $b$ and one or more of the two large half-branches adjacent to $b$ in $\sigma$ is not in $\tau'$.
-Then the restriction of the carrying map $\sigma\scm\tau$ to $\sigma'$ will be a switch preserving homeomorphism so $\sigma'$ is a subtrack of $\tau$ and we proceed as in (1).
+\item $\sigma\scm\tau$ is a split along $b$ and one or more of the two large half branches adjacent to $b$ in $\sigma$ is not in $\tau'$.
+Then the restriction of the carrying map $\sigma\scm\tau$ to $\sigma'$ will be a switch preserving homeomorphism so $\sigma'$ is a subtrack of $\tau$.
 See Figure \ref{split subtrack}.